What Alcoholism Looks Like

 Knapp’s quote speaks volumes on that last point.
 What WAS I better suited for?

-I had no idea because rather than navigate this professional, adult landscape in a constructive manner and do some soul searching, I would go to happy hour with colleagues who seemed equally maladjusted and vent over $5 drafts.
+I had no idea because rather than navigate this adult landscape in a constructive manner, I would go to happy hour with colleagues who seemed equally maladjusted and vent over $5 drafts.

 I have wrestled for years with the idea of what it is I should be doing five, ten, and fifteen years from now.
 Watching people my age and younger be so ahead of the game added more pressure.
 I felt like a failure without ever having tried to do anything.